-I’m a producer for the award-winning podcast Gastropod, a show that looks at food through the lens of history and science.
-I help producers and hosts Cynthia Graber and Nicola Twilley with research, editing, transcription, finding and pre-interviewing sources, writing social media posts and newsletters, and pitching ideas for upcoming seasons.
-We turned the topic I pitched in my application into “Like Water In the Desert,” an episode about agriculture in the desert southwest (transcript here).
+From mid-2020 to Dec.
+2021, I was a producer for the award-winning podcast Gastropod, a show that looks at food through the lens of history and science.
+We turned the pitch from my application into “Like Water In the Desert,” an episode about agriculture in the desert southwest (transcript here).

 I hosted a live special segment at my member NPR station on the topic of race and racism in Southern Nevada’s Asian American community.
-I worked with the producers to select the five panelists, research discussion topics and craft questions on presidential rhetoric, COVID’s disproportionate impact on Filipino healthcare workers, the Asian American community’s complicated relationship to Black Lives Matter, immigration policy, and more.
+I moderated a conversation with five panelists on presidential rhetoric, COVID’s disproportionate impact on Filipino healthcare workers, the Asian American community’s complicated relationship to Black Lives Matter, immigration policy, and more.

 WHYY’s The Pulse

 Last year, a survey indicated that 30% of American children want to become YouTubers someday—nearly three times as many who want to become astronauts.
 Should we be worried?
 I talked with a handful of kids and University of Georgia professor of education Jay Rojewski about children’s career aspirations.

 This story aired on The Pulse’s Sept.
 4th, 2020 show titled “The Future of Work.”